shuaicj/g1/README.md

-# A Tetris game based on the cocos2d-x engine.
+# A tetris game based on the cocos2d-x engine.